 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Japanese and Chinese Scrolls at the University of Pittsburgh

 Frick Fine Art Library has replica of 71 Japanese scrolls and 23 Chinese or Korean scrolls.
-The following list includes links to online images, name of institutions where hold original scrolls, call numbers in PittCat Classic, etc.
+The following list includes links to online images, name of institutions where hold original scrolls, call numbers in PittCat, etc.

 Color woodblock prints by the Japanese artist Tsukioka Kōgyo (1869-1927) depict the Art of Noh through detailed portraits, landscapes and theatrical performances, taking into account some of Japan's rich history.
 Held by ULS Special Collections.